Is your ice cream machine not working?

-In case you’re not familiar with what fuses do, they’re responsible for “blowing” to cut off all electric continuity inside your ice cream maker when they sense extreme heat, or power surges originating from blackouts.
+In case you’re unfamiliar with what fuses do, they’re responsible for “blowing” to cut off all electric continuity inside your ice cream maker when they sense extreme heat or power surges from blackouts.

 A blown fuse is extremely likely to be the culprit if your ice cream maker stopped working right after a blackout or an extended period of operation.

-Once you have determined the component is in fact, blown, you can find a replacement easily at your nearest hardware store.
+Once you have determined the fuse is, in fact, blown, you can find a replacement easily at your nearest hardware store.

-But, if the damage is, in fact, severe, I would advise looking at your warranty status.
-If you’re still under coverage, you should try reaching out to your manufacturer and see if you can get it repaired for free.
+If the issue persists, I would advise looking at your warranty status.
+If you’re still under coverage, you should try contacting the manufacturer and see if you can get it repaired for free.
 If not, you’ll probably need to buy a new model.